HouseTrip/housetrip.github.com/_posts/2014-02-19-continuous-deployment.md

 and limits you in your ability to decide when to issue a deploy.

-In all truth, and at the very least for services, deployments should not be a 'big bang' event as much as a regular and transparent part of your process.
+In all truth, and at the very least for services, deployments should not be a 'big bang' event as much as a regular and transparent part of your process and should therefore not even require notification.
+Obviously people do like to be kept in the loop, and find being notified as a useful feature.
 To address that we have just used one of the many integrations available with Travis to notify us on a new deploy.

+One exception to this rule are, typically, large database migrations.
+This is where you have to be a little bit more clever about your solution.
+Normally you would manually handle this process, probably deploying at night (or whatever your low traffic period is) and take the site off for an arbitrary length of time.
+One good way to do it is to take a more incremental approach: write your code changes in a way that they support both database schemas, deploy(i.e. merge your code), run migration live, issue a PR to remove the fallback code.
+This migration may still lock your tables for longer than you can afford, in which case you could try dumping all your data into a different table, migrating that and switching between the two at the end.
+Obviously this does have its challenges but we have successfully done it in the past.

-As for the manual deployments, they are always still an option, and they can happen outside of the CD process.
+As for the manual deployments, they are always still an option, and they can happen outside of the CD process, but they should be minimized with the ultimate goal of complete automation depending on how well you manage to automate your infrastructure.

 Overall, this system provides for a lot more discipline as you are actually guaranteed that once your work's been merged it will instantly get deployed.
 That